US climate envoy John Kerry travels to China | DW | 14.04.2021

 Getting ready for Glasgow

-Fresh talks between world powers are set to take place in the British city of Glasgow at the end of this year.
+Fresh talks between world powers are set to take place in the Scottish city of Glasgow at the end of this year.

 Kerry has already been traveling around the world making the case for a renewed push to keep to what was agreed in Paris six years ago.